Marine-Telematics/guidelines/guidelines/docs/header_files/dependencies.md

 When including header dependencies, you may introduce cyclic dependencies.
 Complete type definitions should be included in the relative `.cpp` file whenever possible.

-#### For example, we have the class Foo decalred in foo.h and we need a reference for Foo in class Bar:
+#### For example, we have the class Foo declared in foo.h, and we need a reference for Foo in class Bar:

 ```cpp
 // In foo.h